logtivity/logtivity/readme.md

 _Release Date – Thursday 2nd March 2023_

 * Add ability to set a custom name for the plugin when listed in /wp-admin/plugins.php
+* Reduce timeout when checking in the with API for settings updates to ensure to not affect performance.

 = 2.2.1 =